 Crohn’s disease: This is an inflammatory bowel disease.
 As the name implies, inflammatory bowel diseases cause inflammation of the intestinal tract.
 The intestinal tract includes your mouth, esophagus, stomach, small intestine, large intestine (colon), rectum, and anus.
 The inflammation and irritation of Crohn’s disease can occur anywhere in the gastrointestinal tract but is most common in the lower portion of the small intestine.

-Some advantages with a laparoscopic assisted colon resection would be less post-operative pain, it may shorten your hospital stay, and it may result in a faster return to solid-food diet and help with a quicker return to normal activity.
+Some advantages with a laparoscopic-assisted colon resection would be less postoperative pain, it may shorten your hospital stay, and it may result in a faster return to a solid-food diet and help with a quicker return to normal activity.

-Our surgeons at North Orlando Surgical Group make every possible effort to perform this surgery laparoscopically.
-The sheer number of cases we have performed speak to our extensive expertise.
+Our doctors and surgeons at North Orlando Surgical Group make every possible effort to perform colon surgery laparoscopically.
+The sheer number of cases we have performed for patients in the Lake Mary and Orange City, FL area speaks to our extensive expertise with general surgery.
 Call our office for an appointment today at one of our two convenient locations in Lake Mary & Orange City, FL.